My silk press experience

 Straightening the hair

-Starting from my nape she ran the flat iron from the root to the tip of my hair and continued working that way until she covered all sections.
+Starting from my nape, she ran the flat iron from the root to the tip of my hair and continued working that way until she covered all sections.
 Once she was done, she trimmed the ends of my hair and then styled it into a classic centre part.

 Key takeaways

-Being my first silk press, I was impressed by the length of my hair, the colour, shine, softness and the movement!
-I mean I was able to flip my hair from side to side and run my fingers through my hair.
-So, if you are thinking of considering a silk press, this is probably the sign that you need to go for it 😉
+Being my first silk press, I was impressed by the length of my hair, its colour, shine, softness, and movement!
+I mean, I was able to flip my hair from side to side and run my fingers through my hair.
+For me, the silk press lasted five days before my curls started to revert to their original pattern, particularly around my hairline 😂.